 When Planets Wander too Close to a Star

 There is something about inverse square laws which makes them break down at extremities.
 Einstein showed this in the past with General Relativity.
 The inverse square law for calculating irradiance from a star is a direct consequence of conservation of energy.
-However, there are limitations to the inverse square law when we talk about a planet very close to its host star.
+However, it is an approximation which fails to be generally applicable.

-Notable Talks Given — (CAMK Colloquium )
+Notable Talks — (CAMK Colloquium )

 Cover Graphic Credit - Lorenzo Gavassino